kaleriapog/ocean/README.md

 # ocean
 to start scss:

-1. in directory theme "ocean" - "npm i";
-2. SCSS: in directory theme "ocean" - "gulp";
+Front: in directory theme "ocean" - "gulp";
-3. JS: in directory theme "ocean" - "gulp scripts"